joshreisner/avalon/README.md

 * set your auth model setting to Avalon\User
 * add the following line to your application/bundles.php 'avalon' => array('handles' => 'login', 'auto' => true),
+* install the following bundles
+> 1. swiftmailer